 ‘Urizen’ played by Paul Silverthorne (viola) and Aglaia Tarantino (piano) at LSO St Luke’s in 2012

 ‘Fuzon’ played by the Piatti Quartet live at ‘Rencontres Musicales ProQuartet en Seine-et-Marne’ in 2014.

 All wonderful performances!

 John Hawkins studied composition with Malcolm Williamson and Elisabeth Lutyens.
-He has written many chamber, vocal and orchestral pieces, which have been performed worldwide, as well as successful music for children,
+He has written a wide range of chamber, vocal, choral and orchestral pieces, which have been performed worldwide.